joryleech/joryleech.github.io/projects/twonker.md

 ## Project Goal
 The goal of the "Twonker" project was to emulate some of the functionality of the website <a href="http://www.twitter.com/">Twitter.com</a>.
-The project was back end focussed, with front end acting as a high fidelity prototype.
+The project was back end focused, with front end acting as a high fidelity prototype.
 The main goal of this project was to gain a functional understanding of SQL based databases, with a side goal to gain a better understanding of real life website development and management.
-Some emphasis was also put on utalizing the database to it's greatest extent.
+Some emphasis was also put on utilizing the database to it's greatest extent.
 This includes using its atomic properties.

 ## Skills Used